aptos-foundation/AIPs/aips/wallet-standard.md

 - Familiarize themselves with [the new standard](https://github.com/aptos-labs/wallet-standard/tree/main)
 - Migrate to the [new TypeScript SDK](https://github.com/aptos-labs/aptos-ts-sdk)
 - Support a wallet discoverable function and filter out non-aptos wallets
-- Once a Wallet has migrated to the new standard, can remove the wallet package dependency from the dapp

 2. Wallet developers